pi-star-2025/pi_star/gold_noise.md

 And then if you truly have a story, where your characters and story are brought to life by everyone, bc they are essential to everything, then you exist forever.

 When this happens, you "shine".
+This means you are blue light, 4-sided photonic light in every single branch of time.